jclegg03/jStartup/notes.md

 > [!IMPORTANT]
 > Respond to the email within 15 days
 - EC2 is used to get the IP address
+- This [link](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md) explains how to set up HTTPS protocol because your browser will scream at you for using HTTP

 ## HTML Notes